top of page

 Eye Movement Desensitisation And Reprocessing (EMDR)

 During an EMDR therapy session, patients will be led through stimulation sets while focusing on the targeted memory.
-This is designed to desensitise the patient and help them dissociate the memory of the trauma from unwanted symptoms.
+This is designed to desensitise the patient and help them dissociate the memory of the trauma from unwanted symptoms, including anxiety and depression.

 Mindfulness-Based Therapies